Narathipoat/SF220-Project-Quota-Register/README.md

 # Website for register and request quota from the university.
-This is a project for me and my team by use Svelte framework of JavaScript for develop.
+This is a project by me and my team to build a website using the Svelte framework of JavaScript for development.